dojo/framework/docs/en/creating-widgets/supplemental.md

 }
 ```

-This widget returns an empty array from its render function, so has no structural representation within an application's output.
+Because this widget returns an empty array from its render function, it has no structural representation within an application's output.
 Widgets typically [return one or more virtual DOM nodes](#virtual-nodes-example) in order to provide meaningful structure within the application's HTML output.

 The process of translating virtual DOM nodes to output on a web page is handled by [Dojo's rendering system](#rendering-in-dojo).